Suplex: Pumphandle suplex

 The wrestler stands behind the opponent and bends him forward.
-One of the opponent's arms is pulled back between his legs and held, while the opponent's other arm is hooked by the attacker maneuvering his arm around in front of the opponent's shoulder (as in a pumphandle) and securing it behind the head (a quarter-nelson).
-The attacker then lifts his opponent up over his head and falls backwards to slam the opponent against the mat back-first.
+One of the opponent's arms is pulled back between their legs and held, while the opponent's other arm is hooked by the attacker maneuvering their arm around in front of the opponent's shoulder (as in a pumphandle) and securing it behind the head (a quarter-nelson).
+The attacker then lifts their opponent up, over their head and falls backwards to slam the opponent against the mat back-first.

 There are many variations of the pumphandle suplex, including the maintaining of the grip in order to land the opponent on the mat face-first, or inverting the opponent's body position and securing the opponent's free arm using a half-nelson grip instead of the normal quarter-nelson.
 STARDOM wrestler Momo Watanabe used the pumphandle half-nelson as the Peach Sunrise.
 AEW commentator and former wrestler Excalibur also used the move as the Galactica Phantom.

 Sleeper suplex

-The attacker places the opponent in a sleeper hold and then hooks one of the opponents arms with his free arm.
+The attacker places the opponent in a sleeper hold and then hooks one of the opponents arms with their free arm.
 The attacker then lifts the opponent up and falls backwards, driving the opponent on their head.
 A slight variation sees the attacker apply a half nelson choke instead of the sleeper hold before performing the suplex.
 Jay White uses this move.